Cairns Premier Reef & Island Tours Frequently Asked Reef Questions & Answers

 Can I try scuba diving with no experience?

 Yes!
 Anybody who is in general good health can experience an introductory scuba dive; you don’t even need to be able to swim!
 In fact, diving is easier than snorkelling when taken by our experienced instructors.
 There are certain medical conditions that can preclude you from diving, such as asthma, epilepsy and heart conditions.
 All divers (including certified divers) must complete a dive medical questionnaire aboard the boat.
 Call our reservations team if you have any queries regarding this.
 Our team is renowned for giving people an unforgettable experience for their first time dive, as we are passionate about giving others the opportunity to experience the joys of the underwater world!
-We offer a guaranteed 1:3 ratio of dive instructor to diver but mostly do 1:2 and even 1:1 for those needing extra attention.
+We offer a guaranteed 1:2 ratio of dive instructor to diver and even 1:1 for those needing extra attention.
 Most boats offer 1:4.

 All divers ( Non-Certified & Certified ), regardless of age, will need to fill out a dive medical on board .
 If you are keen to dive and have any medical issues – past or present – or taking any medication please let us know ( info@oceanfree.com.au / +61 7 40521111) so that we may advise if any diving medical clearance may be required by a QLD diving doctor.
 This avoids any disappointment on the day!